|The derelict Surveyor 3 lander (left) became a pin-point landing target for Apollo 12 in November 1969. Image credit: NASA.|

 Within a week of the 2 December 1963 briefing, James Webb informed Oran Nicks that NASA could not afford to expand its robotic lunar and planetary programs in support of science.
 In fact, by 13 December, when NASA Associate Administrator for Space Sciences and Applications Homer Newell announced that the Block V Ranger development was cancelled, it had become clear that NASA would cut back its robotic lunar programs, sharply limiting opportunities for science-focused missions.
 Ranger, Surveyor, and Lunar Orbiter became victims of their own success; almost as soon as they proved themselves to be capable scientific exploration machines by providing the data Apollo engineers and planners needed, NASA top brass opted to end them and move on.

-After Apollo, NASA received data from instruments left behind on the moon by the Apollo astronauts.
+After Apollo, NASA received data from instruments left behind on the Moon by the Apollo astronauts.
 These were turned off in September 1977.
-The U.S. civilian space agency then largely abandoned the moon, scene of its greatest triumph, until 1994, when it conducted the Clementine mission in cooperation with the Department of Defense Ballistic Missile Defense Organization.
-Clementine, a technology test-bed, orbited the moon for about 10 weeks.
-It shared little or no design heritage with earlier NASA lunar spacecraft.
+The U.S. civilian space agency then largely abandoned the Moon, scene of its greatest triumph, for more than 20 years.

 Voyager became an official NASA program in 1965, just in time to see its design scrapped and its estimated cost nearly doubled.
 Mariner IV was the culprit: it revealed that the planet's atmosphere was 10 times thinner than expected.
 Because of this, Voyager would need heavy landing rockets in addition to parachutes.